opensearch-project/documentation-website/_install-and-configure/plugins.md

 For a sampling of the available plugins, see [Available plugins](#available-plugins).

-For a plugin to work properly with OpenSearch, it must have the ability to access data and metadata in the cluster.
-Consequently, to safeguard your cluster's data integrity, it is crucial that you understand a plugin's functionality before installation.
-Additionally, when opting for a community-provided plugin, ensure that the source is trustworthy and reliable.
+For a plugin to work properly with OpenSearch, it may request certain permissions as part of the installation process.
+Please review the requested permissions and proceed accordingly.
+It is important that you understand a plugin's functionality before installation.
+When opting for a community-provided plugin, ensure that the source is trustworthy and reliable.
 {: .warning}

 ## Managing plugins